 2,600 BC: Bluestones first used at Stonehenge (Wikipedia).
 These are the ones believed to have originated in the Preseli hills in Pembrokeshire and may have reached Salisbury Plain by glacial action or human agency.

-2,500 BC: End of Saharan wet phase (see 6,000 BC, above).
-Approx. age of Great Pyramid, based on alignment to polar stars (National Geographic, Sept 2001).
-Approx. age of Marden Henge dwelling (floor surface discovered in 2010).
-This Henge, almost invisible except through aerial photography, is mid way between Avebury & Stonehenge and bigger than both.
+2,500 BC: Approximate age of Marden Henge dwelling (floor surface discovered in 2010).
+This henge, almost invisible except through aerial photography, is mid-way between Avebury and Stonehenge and bigger than both.

 870 BC: Approximate time range of the Sub-Boreal; hyper-arid period in Egypt and some other areas of North Africa (P.I.S.O.W.C.).

-2,345 BC: Earth's axial tilt changed, according to some Creationists, maybe to 28 degrees or more, but a slow precession has brought it to the 23.45 degrees of today, thus moderating the climate away from extreme seasons.
+2,345 BC: Earth's axial tilt changed, according to some Creationists, maybe to 28 degrees or more, but a slow precession has brought it to the 23.4 degrees of today, thus moderating the climate away from seasonal extremes.

 2,300 BC: Orkney's Stone Age temple at Brodgar seems to have been abandoned (see 3000 BC and climate events below).

-2,200 BC: '4.2 kiloyear aridification event' (Wikipedia) which caused world-wide climatic catastrophes and civilisation upheaval including the collapse of the Old Kingdom in Egypt, over the whole of the following 100 years.
-Change to drier conditions, lowering of water level in lakes, reduced river discharge.
-But flood disasters in China, N. India, Greece, Australia & USA; civilisation collapse (CDE, p.16).
-Coincided with cooling event in the North Atlantic known as the Bond Event.
+2,200 BC: The '4.2 kiloyear aridification event' (Wikipedia), which caused world-wide climatic catastrophes and civilisation upheaval including the gradual collapse of the Old Kingdom in Egypt and the fall of the Akkadian Empire.
+Change to drier conditions, lowering of lake levels, and reduced river discharge.
+But, flood disasters in China, northern India, Greece, Australia and USA (CDE, p.16).
+Dead Sea level suddenly drops by around 100m (Frumkin et al, Holocene 1.3, 1991).
+Coincided with a cooling in the North Atlantic known as the Bond Event.

 1,600 BC: Old Babylonian empire.

-1,600 BC: Pavlopetri, 'City Beneath The Waves' (BBC4 1/8/2012), about 5,000 years old and thought to have flourished but now 3-4 metres under water off the south coast of the Greek Peleponnese.
+1,600 BC: Pavlopetri, 'City Beneath The Waves' (BBC4, 1/8/2012), about 5,000 years old and thought to have flourished but now 3-4 metres under water off the south coast of the Greek Peloponnese.
 The town is believed to have been submerged by successive earthquakes around 1,000 BC.

 1,682 BC: Arrival of Israelites in Egypt (Rohl, Legend).